microsoft/vscode-docs/docs/extensions/webview.md

 ![persistance retrain](images/webview/persistence-retrain.gif)

 Notice how the counter does not reset now when the webview is hidden and then restored.
 No extra code required!
 With `retainContextWhenHidden`, the webview acts similarly to a background tab in a web browser.
-Scripts and other dynamic content is suspended, but immediately resumed once the webview becomes visible again.
-You cannot send messages to hidden webview, even when `retainContextWhenHidden` is enabled.
+Scripts and other dynamic content are suspended, but immediately resumed once the webview becomes visible again.
+You cannot send messages to a hidden webview, even when `retainContextWhenHidden` is enabled.

 Although `retainContextWhenHidden` may be appealing, keep in mind that this has high memory overhead and should only be used when other persistence techniques will not work.

+## Next Steps

+If you'd like to learn more about VS Code extensibility, try these topics:

+* [Extending Visual Studio Code](/docs/extensions/overview.md) - Learn about other ways to extend VS Code
+* [Additional Extension Examples](/docs/extensions/samples.md) - Take a look at our list of example extension projects.